How to apply Regulation (EU) 1379/2013 on the Common Organisation of the Markets of Fishery and Aquaculture Products (CMO)

 YES - For more information, see:

 - What fishery and aquaculture products are covered by the CMO regulation and the FIC regulation?

-The FIC Regulation also states that mandatory requirements on non-pre-packed foodstuffs - apart from the indication of allergens – may still be decided by national governments.
+The FIC Regulation also states that legislation on non-pre-packed foodstuffs - apart from the mandatory requirement to indicate allergens – is still decided by national authorities.

-- Prepared or preserved fish; caviar and caviar substitutes prepared from fish eggs
+- caviar and caviar substitutes prepared from fish eggs;

 In addition, regulation 1536/92 lays down specific marketing standards for 'canned tuna and bonito', while regulation 2136/89 does the same for 'sardines and sardine-like products'.

 - What regulation(s) apply to preserved 'sardines and sardine-like products' and to 'canned tuna and bonito'?

 Article 47 of the CMO regulation establishes that regulation 1536/92 on specific marketing standards for 'canned tuna and bonito', and regulation 2136/89 on specific marketing standards for 'sardines and sardine-like products' will continue to apply.

 These regulations on marketing standards for these products are completed by the FIC regulation.
 Articles 35 to 39 of the CMO regulation do not apply to these products.